Pearl Jam Official Bootlegs

 The Pearl Jam "official" bootlegs are a large, continually growing series of live albums by the American alternative rock band Pearl Jam.
 Pearl Jam noted the desire of fans to own a copy of the shows they attended and the popularity of bootleg recordings.
 They had been open in the past about allowing fans to make amateur recordings, and these "official bootlegs" were an attempt to provide a more affordable and better quality product.
 The official bootlegs are a complete record of almost every show the band plays, excluding club "warm-up" dates.

-The band has sold more than 13.5 million copies of shows since launching the bootleg series in 2000.
+As of 2008, the band had sold more than 3.5 million copies of shows since launching the bootleg series in 2000.

 2000–2001

 Pearl Jam's official bootleg program was begun for the band's 2000 Binaural Tour.
 72 of the "bootlegs" were released to stores in three waves in late 2000 and early 2001, with the 25 European bootlegs coming first.
-Every show was released in a cardboard sleeve containing two CDs, with the exception of the 72nd and final show on the tour, November 6, 2000 at KeyArena in Seattle, Washington.
+Every show was released in a cardboard sleeve containing two CDs, with the exception of the 72nd and final show on the tour, November 6, 2000, at KeyArena in Seattle, Washington.
 The Seattle show was released as a triple-disc set, and was the highest-charting of the series, peaking at number 98 on the Billboard 200, and was called an "essential live document" by Allmusic.
 Eighteen shows from the tour were chosen by the band as "Ape/Man" shows, which, according to bassist Jeff Ament, were shows the band found "really exciting."
 With the release of these official bootlegs, Pearl Jam would set a record for most albums to debut in the Billboard 200 at the same time.